bmoreonrails/rails_tutorial/_chapters/chapter_06.md

 ![Browser showing "/books/1/edit" with a form but no button]({{site.baseurl}}/assets/images/all_the_edit_fields.png){: .screenshot}

+{% aside %}
+Now you can edit all your book data, but there's no way to save your changes.

+We need to add a `submit` button so you can submit your changes via the form.
+{% endaside %}

 {% steps %}
 {% list %}
-  1. Now you can edit all your book data, but there's no way to save your changes.

-      We need to add a `submit` button so you can submit your changes via the form.

   1. Open `app/views/books/edit.html.erb` and add a `submit` button as the last line inside the `form_for` block.

       ```erb